ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 **KPIs**:
 - Gateway uptime and time to first response
-- #benchmarks tracked & automated alerts
+- Number of benchmarks tracked & automated alerts

 ### Ecosystem